Muhammad Karim (skier)

-Muhammad Karim (born May 1, 1995) is an alpine skier from Pakistan.
+Muhammad Karim (born 1 May 1995) is a Pakistani alpine skier and a four-time Olympian.
 He became the second Pakistani to participate in a Winter Olympics when he competed at the 2014 Winter Olympics in Sochi.
-He participated in the slalom and giant slalom events and got a rank of 71 in the giant slalom.
-He also competed in the 2018 Winter Olympics.
-He participated in the giant slalom and secured a rank of 72.
+He participated in the giant slalom event and got a rank of 71.
+At the 2018 Winter Olympics, he made history as the first Pakistani to compete in the slalom event, while placing 72nd in the giant slalom.
+He went on to compete in the slalom event at the 2022 Beijing Olympics and the same event at the 2026 Milano Cortina Olympics.